jdbevan/ratpack-service/README.md

 com.adaptavist.cloud.interviews.DynamicModulesRegistrarSpec > should return a promise of true if a dynamic module is registered successfully FAILED
     org.spockframework.runtime.ConditionNotSatisfiedError at DynamicModulesRegistrarSpec.groovy:69

-com.adaptavist.cloud.interviews.DynamicModulesRegistrarSpec > should return a promise of false if dynamic module registration request fails FAILED
+com.adaptavist.cloud.interviews.DynamicModulesRegistrarSpec > should return a promise of false if dynamic module registration request experiences a socket timeout FAILED
     org.spockframework.runtime.ConditionNotSatisfiedError at DynamicModulesRegistrarSpec.groovy:105

 8 tests completed, 2 failed